Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

     "build": "rm -rf dist && NODE_ENV=production rollup -c rollup.config.js && NODE_ENV=production npx eleventy"
 ```

-And that's my setup, i'm sure there are better ways of doing this but it got the job done for me, hopefully this was useful.
+And that's my setup, I'm sure there are better ways of doing this but it got the job done for me, hopefully this was useful.